WurthElektronik/FeatherWings/CalypsoFeatherWing/lib/WE_CalypsoFeatherWing/examples/azure/README.md

 To send data to the IoTHub, the easiest way is to use our examaple code together with Calypso FeatherWing, if you have M0 and WE Sensor FeatherWing.
 Simulator for the raspberry pi can be found in Azure samples [Raspberry Pi Simulator](https://azure-samples.github.io/raspberry-pi-web-simulator/#Getstarted).
 In order to make it work properly iot IP address or DNS must be added to the source code.

-## Visualize real-time sensor data from Azure IoT Hub using Power BI
+## Visualize real-time sensor data from Azure IoT Hub using Power BI or Excel

 ### Necessary steps